pullkitsan/android-mitm-automation/README.md

 # Android MITM Automation Script (Tested on MacBook)

+NOTE : THIS WORKS ONLY FOR ANDROID ROOTED WITH MAGISK and for Android <=13

 This script automates the following manual processes:

 1. **Install mitmproxy Certificate on Android**